Jin’s Dive Herstory

 [DOWNLOAD DIVE GUIDE TO ASIA HERE}

-My grandparents always say that I could swim before I could walk.
+My grandparents always said that I could swim before I could walk.
 I did my first dive when I was 11 in Hawaii.
-We saw a turtle and I hated it.
-I remember the gear being way too big and we had to do a massive surface swim back to shore because my brother popped up in the middle of the dive.
+We saw a turtle, and I hated it.
+I remember the gear being way too big, and we had to do a massive surface swim back to shore because my brother popped up in the middle of the dive.

-For almost every uni break after that, I went diving - I went to Great Barrier Reef, Borneo, Philippines, Mozambique and a lot of Thailand, Malaysia, and Indonesia.
-The one break did not dive on, I was doing a paper-based internship.
-And when the end of my uni days was closing in, I knew I did not want to continue down the academic route to PHD, and so my backup plan was to become a dive instructor.
+For almost every uni break after that, I went diving - I went to Great Barrier Reef, Borneo, Philippines, Mozambique, and a lot of Thailand, Malaysia, and Indonesia.
+I was doing a paper-based internship during the one break I did not dive.
+And when the end of my uni days was closing in, I knew I did not want to continue down the academic route to PHD, so my backup plan was to become a dive instructor.
 I figured if worse came to worst, I will always be able to instruct as a backup.
 And that’s why everyone needs YOLO skills.

 The highlights have been: